Lipo-6 Black Intense

 The human body has two separate and independent pathways by which it can produce nitric oxide:

-FYI, synthases are the enzymes that catalyze the production of nitric oxide.
+Synthases are the enzymes that catalyze the production of nitric oxide.

 The three types of nitric oxide synthase you’ll find are:

-When it comes to booster performance and pumps, the form of nitric oxide we are most interested in is endothelial nitric oxide — the kind that affects blood flow.
+Hence, when it comes to booster performance and pumps, the form of nitric oxide we are most interested in is endothelial nitric oxide — the kind that affects blood flow.

-Greater blood flow means that more oxygen and nutrients (glucose, amino acids, etc.) are delivered to working skeletal muscles during exercise, which supports energy production and may help you train longer and with greater intensity before succumbing to fatigue.
+Greater blood flow means that more oxygen and nutrients (glucose, amino acids, etc.) are delivered to working skeletal muscles during exercise.
+Which supports energy production and may help you train longer and with greater intensity before succumbing to fatigue.

 Another benefit of increased blood flow during exercise is more efficient clearance of metabolic waste products.
 As our muscles contract, various waste products (hydrogen ions, ADP, etc.) are created and slowly build up the longer are muscles are under tension.